Akalanka47000/bashaway-questions-2023/easy/scriptville/QUESTION.md

 # Scriptville

-In the digital realm of Scriptville, where scripts ruled supreme, a talented coder named Finn received a mysterious challenge: **resize a collection of diverse image files in the src directory** to be four times larger and **place them in the dist directory**.
+In the digital realm of Scriptville, where scripts ruled supreme, a talented coder named Finn received a mysterious challenge: **resize a collection of diverse image files in the src directory** to be four times larger and **place them in the out directory**.
 With determination, Finn crafted a concise shell script that navigated the labyrinthine, executed resizing magic, and sent the transformed images to their destination.
 Finn's script became legendary in Scriptville, showcasing the power of automation and innovation in just a few lines of code, earning him the championship crown and the admiration of fellow scripters.

 ## Constraints